 Coxsackie Creek Grassland Preserve

 The 400+ acre Coxsackie Creek Grassland Preserve, located in Coxsackie, was the Greene Land Trust’s very first project and remains our largest property now including four separate parcels (marked by four red stars).
-There are no trails, but birdwatching is popular at CCGP.
+A 1.3 mile trail opened at CCGP in 2024, which follows a winding portion of Coxsackie Creek and includes views of the mountains, creek, and grasslands.
+Birdwatching is also popular at CCGP.
 The land is owned and managed by the Greene Land Trust through a long-term dedicated fund.

 In both the summer and winter months, NYS threatened and endangered grassland birds, as well as grassland birds of special concern, can be found on these grasslands.
 Short-eared Owls, Northern Harriers, Bobolinks, Grasshopper Sparrows and Eastern Meadowlarks hunt for food and/or make their nests in the grasslands.
 The Preserve, although predominately grasslands also contains important woodlands and wetland areas, as well as a beautiful stretch of the Coxsackie Creek – a tributary of the Hudson River.